Saturday, August 5

 ~ Anne Lamott

-The group will be limited to 24 participants to lesson the impact to the natural environment, and also provide adequate space for you to enjoy your unique nature connection.
+The group will be limited to 12 participants to lesson the impact on the natural environment and provide adequate space for you to enjoy your unique nature connection.

 - Your payment reserves your spot.
 You will receive a confirmation email with further details (address, what to bring, etc.) during the final week before the event.